marcelpetrick/DevNotes/BeenThereSeenThat/20260611_CRA_Summit/README.md

 -------------

-## 3rd talk: BE solutions - icing on the cake - philippe dmitiry - fix the name TODO
+## 3rd talk: BE solutions - icing on the cake - Philippe Dmitiry
 * different from ten years ago to now
 * 10y ago: hardware features differnetiated; software had to run along with it
-* today the situation has changed: dveloping produt has to be delveope, maintained and to be secured
+* Today the situation has changed: developing products has to be developed, maintained and secured
-* major difference is the cber threats: 10y ago nobody cared because not important
+* Major difference: cyber threats.
+10 years ago nobody cared because it wasn't important
 * buainess requirements versus techncial requirements:
-  * business req: fater time to market, ( major); reduced engineering effort; predictable lifecycle costs, reduced operational risk; compliance readiness
+  * Business requirements: faster time to market (major); reduced engineering effort; predictable lifecycle costs, reduced operational risk; compliance readiness
-  * technical requirements: secure OTA updates; containerized applications; fleet monitoring; reproducible deyploemnets, secure software supply chain; vulnerability manangement; long term maintenance
+  * Technical requirements: secure OTA updates; containerized applications; fleet monitoring; reproducible deployments, secure software supply chain; vulnerability management; long-term maintenance
-* maintaining the product - is now a major requirement; over OTA; and when secure - even better
+* Maintaining the product is now a major requirement; over OTA; and when secure - even better
-* vukn. habve to be found, managed, ttracked and fixes to be deployed
+* Vulnerabilities have to be found, managed, tracked and fixes deployed
 * so to fulfill the market needs you need to cover everything
 * more important: to have a platform for all those topics is more important than just a build system (like yocto)
-* 10 people inthe copmpany so limited team and ressources: so how to handle this?
-SBOm, OTA, vuln management, monitoring, containers, fleet management ... all already included
+* 10 people in the company, so limited team and resources: so how to handle this?
+SBOM, OTA, vulnerability management, monitoring, containers, fleet management... all already included
 * within one year to put the first version onto the market

 -------------

 ## 4th talk: amelia alder  - cybersecurity grc manager at knorr-bremse